Search within

 In Continuing Education, the teacher, working in consultation with the pedagogical counsellor assigned to the course, determines what types of assessment are appropriate and the requisite academic standards.

-The following mid-course performance indicators of student progress are used at CCSL:
+Mid-course performance indicators of student progress

-Outstanding Performance – 90% and above
+Excellent Performance – 90% and above

-Competent Performance – 80% to 89%
+Very Good Performance – 80% to 89%

-Adequate Performance – 70% – 79%
+Good Performance – 70% – 79%

 Passing but needs work – 60% – 69%